Mic92/python-mpd2/README.md

 It is backward compatible to python-mpd, so it could act as drop-in replacement (tested with [sonata](http://sonata.berlios.de/)).

-The following features was added:
+The following features were added:

  - python3 support (python2.6 is minimum python version required)
  - support for the upcoming client-to-client protocol